5 Creative Ways to Use Facebook’s Carousel Ads

 That’s because stories are specific, and they’re memorable.
 They take you on a journey, and that’s going to stick around.

-Even if you aren’t going for the emotionally rich and complex stories, you can still use storytelling elements to create strong carousel ads.
+Even if you aren’t going for the emotionally rich and complex stories, you can still use storytelling elements to create strong Carousel ads.
 Let’s look at the following example:

 The above carousel ad run by Ice Breaker, which features Devin Abrams telling his story in short, digestible micro-videos.
 He’s talking about his purpose, and it uses storytelling to keep viewers hooked and engaged.